Joan of England, Queen of Sicily: Countess of Toulouse

 Joan was married in October 1196, at Rouen to Raymond VI, Count of Toulouse, as his fourth wife, with Quercy and the Agenais as her dowry.
 She was the mother of his successor Raymond VII of Toulouse (born July 1197), and a daughter, Joan (born 1198), who married Bernard II de la Tour, Lord of la Tour.

 Some chroniclers, who disliked Raymond VI, Count of Toulouse (believing he was a heretic), claim that his marriage to Joan quickly became unhappy, and that she had been fleeing to her brother Richard's domains in 1199, when she learned of Richard's death.
 "The Chronicle of Guillaume de Puylaurens", however, says the following of Joan's last few months: "She was an able woman of great spirit, and after she had recovered from childbed, she was determined to counter the injuries being inflicted upon her husband at the hands of numerous magnates and knights.
 She therefore took arms against the lords of Saint-Felix, and laid siege to a castrum belonging to them known as Les Cassés.
 Her efforts were of little avail; some of those with her treacherously and secretly provided arms and supplies to the besieged enemy.
 Greatly aggrieved, she abandoned the siege, and was almost prevented from leaving her camp by a fire started by the traitors.
 Much affected by this injury, she hastened to see her brother King Richard to tell him about it but found that he had died.
 She herself died, whilst pregnant, overcome by this double grief."

 Death and burial

 Joan asked to be admitted to Fontevrault Abbey, an unusual request for a married, pregnant woman, but this request was granted.
 She died in childbirth on 24 September 1199, and was veiled a nun on her deathbed.
 Her son lived just long enough to be baptised, receiving the name of Richard.
 Joan was thirty-three years old.

 Joan was initially buried at Rouen Cathedral, but through her mother's influence was re-interred at Fontevrault Abbey.
 Her effigy was originally shown kneeling at the head of her father's tomb with her hands clasped and head bent in an attitude of devotion which was expressed on her face.
-Her son Raymond was buried beside her and his effigy knelt facing hers.
+Her eldest son, Raymond, was buried beside her and his effigy knelt facing hers.
 Both effigies were destroyed during the French Revolution.